trilitech/tezos-developer-docs/src/pages/tutorials/smart-rollups/index.md

 <div style="width: 640px; height: 480px; margin: 10px; position: relative;"><iframe allowfullscreen frameborder="0" style="width:640px; height:480px" src="https://lucid.app/documents/embedded/74fd884e-9c71-409e-b7d3-c3a871a17178" id="KYtBl2woQVuV"></iframe></div>

 {% /html %}

+Smart rollups stay in sync with Tezos by passing messages to Tezos and receiving messages from Tezos and other rollups.
+Each Tezos block contains a global rollups inbox that contains messages from Tezos layer 1 to all rollups.
+Anyone can add a message to this inbox and all messages are visible to all rollups.
+Rollups receive this inbox, filter it to the messages that they are interested in, and act on them accordingly.

 ## Smart rollup analogy